 Pagers are provided at no cost to the resident.
-Two monogrammed white coats and scrubs are provided for the internship year.
-One additional monogrammed white coat and set of scrubs will be provided for each subsequent training year.
+Two monogrammed white coats and scrubs are provided at the initial orientation and one additional monogrammed white coat and set of scrubs will be provided for each subsequent training year to follow.

 Our program participates in the Electronic Residency Application Service (ERAS) and applications must be submitted through this platform.
 The application should include:

 - Three letters of recommendation

 - Deans letter of recommendation

 - Current Curriculum Vitae